Artconomy/short_stuff/README.md

 ```
 from django.urls import path, register_converter
-from short_stuff import ShortUIDConverter
+from short_stuff import ShortCodeConverter

 from . import views

-register_converter(converters.ShortUIDConverter, 'short_uid')
+register_converter(converters.ShortCodeConverter, 'short_code')

 urlpatterns = [
-    path('doohickeys/<short_uid:doohickey_id>/', views.doohickey_display),
+    path('doohickeys/<short_code:doohickey_id>/', views.doohickey_display),
     ...
 ]
 ```

-Your view will then be handed the resulting converted UUID as an argument, for easy model lookup.
+Your view will then be handed the resulting shortcode string as an argument, for easy model lookup.

-Note that `ShortUIDConverter` will work on full length UUIDs as well, so if you've got an old model that has a full UUID, it can handle the resulting code, which would be something like 'Ot7-LXrERNmmlNljtGLuww'.
-It can, of course, also be used alongside existing routes that take a full UUID, since Django's routing system is sophisticated enough to handle both:
+Additionally, a serializer field is provided for use with Django REST Framework (it must be installed to use this feature.)

 ```
-    ...
+from rest_framework.serializers import Serializer
-    path('doohickeys/<uuid:doohickey_id>/', views.doohickey_display),
+from short_stuff.django.serializers import ShortCodeField

-    path('doohickeys/<short_uid:doohickey_id>/', views.doohickey_display),
+class ShortCodeSerializer(Serializer):
-    ...
+    test_field = ShortCodeField()
 ```

 ## FAQ